peetahDarius/face_recognition_using_CNN/README.md

-create a directory called data that will be used to store the training dataset[The more the model is trained, the more accurate it becomes]
+Create a directory called data that will be used to store the training dataset[The more the model is trained, the more accurate it becomes]

 ++++++++++++++++++++++ How it Works +++++++++++++++++++

-1.Generate dataset function: This is the function that automatically generates the dataset that will be used to train the learning model.
+1. Generate dataset function: This is the function that automatically generates the dataset that will be used to train the learning model.
 This function opens the camera detects a person’s face and takes 100 images of a person, crops them and stores them in a directory.
 Before it stores the images into the directory, it first changes the images into gray scale images.
 The images are stored